E-commerce

 1. Observe: reports, segmentation, tickets, sessions.

-2. Formulate: a clear hypothesis linked to a specific step.
+2. Formulate: a clear hypothesis tied to a specific step.

-3. Fix: one clear change, not an accumulation of simultaneous adjustments.
+3. Fix: one clear change, not an accumulation of simultaneous tweaks.

 4. Measure: conversion, average order value, declined payments, cancellations, disputes.

-This logic aligns with our article on the importance of conversion rate optimization: it is not enough to test, you must learn and reuse what you discover.
+This logic echoes our article on the importance of conversion rate optimization: it is not enough to test, you have to learn and reuse what you discover.

-If you need to start tomorrow, choose the initiative that combines three qualities: high impact, already visible friction, and reasonable effort.
+If you have to start tomorrow, choose the task that combines three qualities: high impact, already visible friction, and reasonable effort.
 In many cases, it is not the homepage.
 It is the funnel.

-Qstomy: addressing last-minute doubts that hold people back
+Qstomy: Addressing the doubts that hold you back at the last moment

-Not all checkout abandonments come from a bug or an interface issue.
-Some come from an unresolved doubt at the wrong moment: size, compatibility, availability, delivery date, return policy, how a warranty works.
-When this question appears right before payment, the user needs an immediate answer.
-Otherwise, they postpone their decision until later, or they leave.
+Not all checkout abandonment comes from a bug or an interface problem.
+Some of it comes from a concern that is not addressed in time: size, compatibility, availability, delivery date, return policy, how a warranty works.
+When this question comes up just before payment, the user needs an immediate answer.
+Otherwise, they postpone their decision or leave.

-Qstomy acts here as an AI sales and support agent connected to the store’s catalog, policies, and content.
-It can answer recurring questions, guide users to the right product, reassure them about delivery or returns, then hand over to a human with context if the situation requires it.
-This replaces neither a good product page nor a good checkout.
-However, it reduces information friction that slows down almost-decided purchases.
+Qstomy acts here as an AI sales and support agent connected to the catalog, policies, and store content.
+It can answer recurring questions, direct users to the right product, reassure them about delivery or returns, then hand off to a human with the context if the situation requires it.
+This does not replace either a good product page or a good checkout.
+However, it reduces the information friction that slows down nearly decided purchases.

-AI is especially useful for responding quickly and accurately.
+AI is particularly useful for responding quickly and accurately.
 It should not be used to hide a slow checkout, unclear costs, or inconsistent policies.
 Used in the right place, it improves the experience.
-Used as a patch, it only shifts the problem.
+Used as a patch, it only moves the problem elsewhere.

 Summary, sources and FAQ